notbaab/YUNOSOC/README.md

     -s --skip   skip files that have the passed in prefix.
 A range is also accepted.
 You can also split up arguments with a comma.
-                EX:  ./publicTestsRef -s p08  <- skips any file that starts with p08
+                EX:  ./runTests -s p08  <- skips any file that starts with p08
-                     ./publicTestsRef -s p08-p10  <- skips any file that starts with p08, p09, p10
+                     ./runTests -s p08-p10  <- skips any file that starts with p08, p09, p10
-                     ./publicTestsRef -s p08-10,p12-13  <- skips any file that starts with p08, p09,
+                     ./runTests -s p08-10,p12-13  <- skips any file that starts with p08, p09,
                                                            p10, p12, p13
-                     ./publicTestsRef -s p08-10 -s p12-13  <- skips any file that starts with p08 p09
+                     ./runTests -s p08-10 -s p12-13  <- skips any file that starts with p08 p09
                                                               p10 p12 p13
     -d --dir    Run tests from a different directory other than the default
                 $testing_directory
-                EX: ./publicTestsRef -d testDir  <- runs only files in testDir ./publicTestsRef -d testDir -s p08  <- runs only files in testDir and skips p08
+                EX: ./runTests -d testDir  <- runs only files in testDir ./runTests -d testDir -s p08  <- runs only files in testDir and skips p08
-                    ./publicTestsRef -d testDir -o p08 <- runs only p08 tests in testDir
+                    ./runTests -d testDir -o p08 <- runs only p08 tests in testDir

     -f --force  force output files to be generated with the reference compilers

+    -p --pass   automatically pass compilers

+    -r --result Specify a result file other than result.html.
+Appends html automatically
+                EX: ./runTests -r otherresult

 After the test is run it will give you a nice diff output in html called results.html